Case Study 1: ‘Ed Orange’ – A Case Study of Anxiety and Depression

 The part I like the most is how easy and effective it is for him to do; for him it has already become as normal as brushing his teeth!
 It is a good feeling to know he has a tool which will help him all through his life, should he need to use it.
 Something which will help him always be true to himself…not his fears.
 No matter how big or small.
 Thank you Johnathan, for teaching my beautiful son such a wonderful healing method with such warmth and understanding.” ~ T.M.
 Mother, Make-up artist and author

-Johnathan Brooks, PG Dip, MAC, CBT, MNLP, EFT is a Cognitive Behavioural Coach who has trained in a wide range of treatment methods including the “Power Therapies” (CBT Cognitive Behavioural Therapy (postgrad), EFT Emotional Freedom Technique, Master NLP Neuro Linguistic Programming) and has a Post Graduate Diploma in ‘Coaching and NLP’ – passed with a ‘Commendation’.
+Johnathan Brooks, PG Dip, MAC, CBT, MNLP, EFT is a Cognitive Behavioural Coach who has trained in a wide range of treatment methods including the “Power Therapies” (CBT Cognitive Behavioural Therapy (postgrad), EFT Emotional Freedom Technique, Master NLP Neuro Linguistic Programming) has a MA in ‘Applied Coaching’ and a Post Graduate Diploma in ‘Coaching and NLP’ – passed with a ‘Commendation’.